 With the money you do earn leading up to or during a recession, it’s important to create a budget that will still allow you to set aside some savings.
 While there are many reasons to save (e.g., buying a house, college education, retirement), it’s also important to set up an emergency fund, which is especially vital when your income is compromised.
 An emergency fund is typically defined as having three to six months’ worth of expenses tucked away.

 Unlike a retirement fund, which cannot be accessed for a long time without penalty, an online savings account is an ideal way to set aside some money for a recession-level event.
 Savings accounts work to grow your extra cash via interest, rather than sitting stagnant in your checking account.
 Since a recession can last well beyond six months, it’s important to start saving sooner than later to build up your emergency fund.

 Back to budgeting, it’s important to curb any unnecessary spending during a recession, which will make it easier to save while also providing some other benefits.
-With credit cards, for example, less spending can result in a lower credit utilization ratio, which can boost your credit score.
+With credit cards, for example, less spending can result in a lower credit utilization ratio, which can (link: /learn/articles/how-is-a-credit-score-calculated text: boost your credit score).
 Paying your balance on time and in full is also good for building credit; the better your score, the more likely you’ll get approved for financial products (i.e., credit card, loans) when you need them most.